 Enables learners to develop the capacity to think and plan critically and strategically in order to develop financial resources for nonprofit organizations.
 The course will cover the components of a development plan, including types of campaigns, sources of funding, and mechanisms for solicitation.
+The course will also cover how to discern which fund raising elements are appropriate for a specific organization; the roles of a board, development staff, executive staff and program staff; and emerging trends in philanthropy.
 Prerequisite: None.